DSC Legislative Internship/Denise Frisbee Legislative Internship Programs

 The Portland Community College Legislative Internship is a unique opportunity funded through student activity fees.
 Students will intern with legislators in Salem, learn about the legislative process, and represent the diverse student population of PCC.

-We are looking for qualified students, regardless of personal or political ideology, to represent PCC and its diverse student population.
-Those students will receive a tuition waiver for the internship class in Winter and Spring terms, as well as a stipend for travel to the capitol.
+We are looking for students, regardless of personal or political ideology, to represent PCC and its diverse student population.
+Those students will receive a tuition waiver for the internship class in the 2020 Winter term, as well as a stipend to assist with costs related to the experience.

 Are you interested?

-Students will commit to attending classroom lectures on Tuesdays (time TBD) from January 8th to the 29th, as well as attending Oregon Legislative Days in Salem on Thursday, January 10th.
+Students will commit to attending classroom lectures on Tuesdays and Thursdays 2pm-3:50pm from January 5th to the 26th, as well as attending (virtually) Oregon Legislative Days in Salem (TBD).

 Expectations, procedures, legislative process, and many other helpful and supportive information will be discussed during the lecture class.